ThomasWWebb/Room-Booking-Web-App/Readme.md

     npm start

 The sever is located at `localhost:8090`.
 Three different rooms can be selected to be booked.
 To book a room first a user must log in via the pre-existing login (username : **testuser** | password : **password**) or create their own through sign-up.
-THe primary objective of this web app was as a proof of concept as part of a degree web assignment.
+The primary objective of this web app was as a proof of concept as part of a degree web assignment.